kazurayam/katalon-studio-texts-diff/docs/index.md

 In this example, the path is written as a relative path.
 The `TextsDiffer` interpretes the relative paths are relative to the current working directory.

 The `ex11` code is rather fragile as it depends on the current working directory (**CWD** for short).
 When you run a Test Case in Katalon Studio GUI, the **CWD** will be always equal to the project’s root directory.
 However when you run a Test Case in Katalon Runtime Engine in the OS command line environment, the **CWD** is variable.
 The **CWD** depends how you write the shell script that calls the `katalonc` command.
-Therefore the `ex11` script would run fine in Katalon Studio but it may fail in Katalon Runtime Engine.
+Therefore the `ex11` script would run fine in Katalon Studio, but it may fail in Katalon Runtime Engine due to FileNotFoundException.

 ## ex12 diff 2 files with relative paths to the specified base directory

+You can specify the base directory with which the relative paths are resolved.
+Let’s have a look at an example:

+    import com.kms.katalon.core.configuration.RunConfiguration

+    /**
+     *  ex12 diff 2 files with relative paths to the specified base directory */

+    CustomKeywords.'com.kazurayam.ks.TextsDiffer.diffFiles'(
+        RunConfiguration.getProjectDir(),     /* base directory */
+        "src/test/fixtures/doc1.xml",
+        "src/test/fixtures/doc2.xml",
+        "build/tmp/testOutput/ex12-output.md")

+This example calls `TextsDiffer.diffFiles(String, String, String String)` method.
+The 1st argument is regarded the path of a directory.
+When the 2nd, 3rd and 4th arguments are relative path, then these will be resolved to absolute paths taking the 1st directory path as the base.

+With this method signature, you can specify input files and output file located outside the current working directory.

+You can also specify an absolute path to the 2nd, 3rd and 4th argument.
+These absolute path will be respected regardless whatever value is given to the 1st argument.

 ## ex13 diff files with absolute paths